lance-waller-lab/envi/README.md

 </h2>

 The `envi` package is a suite of `R` functions to estimate the ecological niche of a species and predict the spatial distribution of the ecological niche -- a version of environmental interpolation -- with spatial kernel density estimation techniques.
-A two group comparison (e.g., presence and absence locations of a single species) is conducted using the spatial relative risk function that is estimated using the [sparr](https://CRAN.R-project.org/package=sparr) package.
+A two-group comparison (e.g., presence and absence locations of a single species) is conducted using the spatial relative risk function that is estimated using the [sparr](https://CRAN.R-project.org/package=sparr) package.
 Internal cross-validation and basic visualization are also supported.

 <h2 id="install">